 Comfort and Mobility

-This model's fabric offers the slightest bit of stretch which allows for forgiveness, though it's nowhere near as stretchy as the Rab Kinetic Plus, Mountain Hardwear Quasar Lite, or Patagonia Storm Racer.
+This model's fabric offers the slightest bit of stretch which allows for forgiveness, though it's nowhere near as stretchy as the Rab Kinetic Plus.
 While it doesn't have much stretch as other models, mobility is built into the overall design.
 Generally speaking, we could lift our arms forward and straight in front of us without the sleeves pulling back from our wrists; with our hands above our heads, the pull back is minimal, about 3/4 of an inch.

 The interior is made of polyester laminate, which tends to feel better against bare skin and less damp feeling than models with coated interior or nylon linings.
-While we thought this model offered a high level of comfort, it didn't compare to the Mountain Hardwear Quasar Lite or Rab Kinetic Plus.
+While we thought this model offered a high level of comfort, it didn't compare to the Rab Kinetic Plus.

 This jacket was designed with practicality and outdoor driven purpose rather than to appeal to the masses.
 Few features demonstrate a motivated outdoor design more than a hip belt, and harness-friendly pockets, and the Cloud Ridge's are appreciated.
 While casual users might find them slightly on the high side, their placement ensures a higher level of comfort for hiking, backpacking, climbing, backcountry skiing, or any other activity where the user is required to wear a pack or climbing harness.
 We love the pockets.

 The Cloud Ridge tips the scales at 14 ounces, making it one of the heavier models in our review.
-However, while it is only a few ounces heavier than others, it certainly brings plenty of advantages in durability and versatility for what is literally 1-3 ounces of the weight penalty.
-Compared to its most direct competition, it simply isn't much heavier; for example, consider the Arc'teryx Beta SL (11 ounces), The North Face Dryzzle (13 ounces), the REI Drypoint GTX (10.5 ounces), Outdoor Research Foray (12 ounces), and Outdoor Research Interstellar (11 ounces).
+However, while it is only a few ounces heavier than others, it certainly brings plenty of advantages in durability and versatility for what is literally 1-3 ounces of weight penalty.
+Compared to its most direct competition, it simply isn't much heavier; for example, consider the Arc'teryx Zeta SL (11 ounces), or the REI Drypoint GTX (10.5 ounces).

 This model is slightly less compressible than average; while it's certainly packable enough for backpacking or mountaineering, a number of direct competitors pack down 10%, or a touch more, smaller.
-For those truly looking for an ultra-compact jacket as a just in case layer, we'd recommend the Black Diamond Fineline, Patagonia Storm Racer, or the Outdoor Research Helium II - three of the most compact jackets we tested.
 To help compress smaller, the Cloud Ridge comes with a separate stuff sack that does a solid job of compressing the jacket.
 It also has a sewn-in clip-in point to make it easier to hang off a harness.

-At $250, this jacket isn't cheap; like the Patagonia Storm Racer, it's one of the most expensive models and uses a proprietary fabric.
+At $250, this jacket isn't cheap; it's one of the most expensive models and uses a proprietary fabric.
 While H2NO is Patagonia's proprietary waterproof fabric, it's not like polyester membranes are a tried and true technology.
-This model is slightly spendier than the Outdoor Research Foray ($215) or Rab Kinetic Plus, on par with the REI Co-op Drypoint GTX ($250), and less expensive than the Mountain Hardwear Quasar Lite ($300), Outdoor Research Interstellar Jacket ($300), or Arc'teryx Beta SL ($300).
+This model is slightly spendier than many, and a handful of competitors scored higher (at similar or lower prices).

 The perfect jacket for someone who wants a rain shell to use for a variety of applications, the Patagonia Cloud Ridge is equally at home in any number of rainy day activities, from soggy, week-long backpacking trips to storm day skiing at the resort.
 While it might not be the best at any one thing, it does pretty darn well at everything; from ice climbing to day hiking, this model does it all and does it well.
 It's a tad overkill for folks looking for a lightweight just in case style jacket for hiking, climbing, or trail running; however, for folks expecting to be in the wetness for the long haul, this model should undoubtedly be on your radar.